-For more information, see Configuring Your Build System.
+For more information, see Build and Release agents.

 Create build definitions.
 You can create several build definitions, each of which can be run to produce code for a different platform.
 Also, you can run each build for a different configuration.

-For more information, see Define Your Build Process.
+For more information, see Get started with CI/CD.